oracle-livelabs/database/migrate-ssrs-to-oci/migrate-ssrs-databases/migrate-ssrs-databases.md

   ![Report Server database backup file](./images/reportserverbackupfileresult.png "Report Server database backup file")

-6. The ReportServer database is ready to restore as shown below, and then click on **OK** to restore the Database.
+6. The ReportServer Database is ready to restore as shown below, and then click on **OK** to restore the Database.

   ![Report Server database restore](./images/ssrs-reportserverdbrestore.png "Report Server database restore")